Due to the latest Government announcement, we have less people in our office. If you call and there is no reply

-If you're travelling to and from Jersey you need to follow the current travel guidance, including guidance on isolation when returning to Jersey.
+- if you're travelling to Jersey you need to follow the current travel guidance, including guidance on isolation when returning to Jersey

-All students are strongly advised to keep in touch with their universities to understand more fully the requirements for e-learning, travel and testing which may be subject to change at short notice.
+All students are strongly advised to keep in touch with their universities over the summer break to understand more fully the requirements for e-learning, travel and testing which may be subject to change at short notice.

 Financial support for students with extended courses are due to coronavirus